NoClueBruh/NoClueLang/README.md

 ```
 float num = float 2;
 ```
+> [!IMPORTANT]

-**You can only cast expressions to certain types**
+>**You can only cast expressions to certain types**
+>

-- If you want to cast a float expression to a int expression, you'll need to use Math::floor, Math::Ceil or Math::round
+>- If you want to cast a float expression to a int expression, you'll need to use Math::floor, Math::Ceil or Math::round
-- Casting a string expression to a int or float expression won't make any difference
+>- Casting a string expression to a int or float expression won't make any difference

 ## Editor